cfpb-sandbox/design-system/docs/components/tables.md

           <!--

           Note: While th elements normally only contain raw text, they may sometimes contain heading elements when that would be beneficial to navigating a page’s content with a screenreader.

           -->
-        variation_description: >-
-          This is the default style without stripes and without a breakpoint.
-It is equivalent to defining a classless `<table>` element.
-        variation_name: Standard table
+  - variations:
       - variation_code_snippet: |-
           <table class="o-table o-table__striped">
               <thead>